 Furthermore in 1841 a railway from London to Brighton opened.
-The railway made it far easier for visitors to reach Brighton.
-As a result the town boomed and in 1848 it was estimated that 250,000 people visited Brighton each year.
+The railway made it far easier for visitors to reach the town and as a result it and in 1848 it was estimated that 250,000 people visited Brighton each year.
 West Pier was built in 1866 and Palace Pier followed in 1899.

 The population of Brighton rose rapidly in the mid 19th century from 40,000 in 1841 to 65,000 in 1861.
 Then in the 1870s Preston was swallowed up by the booming town.